 Now that I’m fully vaccinated, I plan to travel to Honduras in June to reunite with my little sister!
 I haven’t seen her since the beginning of the pandemic.
 Although we both grew up in Canada, neither of us lives there anymore.
 We traded Canadian winters for the endless pursuit of summer on ships, in my case, and the gorgeous shores of Roatán in the case of my sister.
 I’m so excited to dance with her on the beach, visit the sloth sanctuary, eat ALL THE THINGS, and plunge into the depths of Roatán’s remarkable reef!

 Is there somewhere Azamara travels that you think is underrated?
 What makes it so remarkable?

 One of my favorite things to do in port is go hiking.
 Azamara travels to some remarkable locations that are not necessarily on the radar as tourist hot spots but exude a breathtaking natural beauty.
 One of the first places that comes to mind is Kotor, Montenegro.
 Not only does it have a remarkably well-preserved medieval old town — complete with cobbled streets and narrow lanes — but also some of the most stunning views I’ve seen in the Adriatic.
 I highly recommend hiking the challenging but very rewarding Ladder of Kotor for sweeping views over the Bay of Kotor!

 Congratulations on your new role, Tanya, and thanks for taking the time to chat with us.
 We’re looking forward to setting sail with you this October aboard the Pursuit, and can’t wait to see you shine in your new role.
-Be sure to stay up to date on all things Azamara by following us on Facebook, Instagram, and Twitter and subscribing to our email newsletter.
+Be sure to stay up to date on all things Azamara by following us on Facebook, Instagram, and Twitter.